rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 * **Projects Forbidden by Staff**: The staff of the makerspace, at their discretion, may forbid any project from the makerspace for any reason that is not in violation of RIT Policy.

+If found in the makerspace, such restricted project types may be confiscated at the discretion of makerspace staff.

 ## Intellectual Property & Sensitive Data

 All work conducted in the makerspace falls under the RIT Intellectual Property Policy (C03.0), which can be found [here](https://www.rit.edu/policies/c030).